nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/vcs/examples-of-sql-generated-by-vcs.md

 Note that requests to load fragments (steps 2 to 6) are not needed (or will be reduced) if the needed rows are already in the cache.

-Note that only properties configured as prefetched are loaded.
-If you need to access a property that is not prefetched for all your documents, you will have an extra database access for each documents (lazy loading, also called the N+1 problem).
+Note that only schemas configured as prefetched are loaded.
+If you need to access a property that is not in a prefetched schema for all your documents, you will have an extra database access for each documents (lazy loading, also called the N+1 problem).

 There is a `LIMIT` in the queries because the Page Provider for navigation uses paging by default.
 If you have more than 200 documents in a folder you will not see the total size of results.
 See [NXP-9494](https://jira.nuxeo.com/browse/NXP-9494) for more information.